spbnick/spbnick.github.io/_posts/2016-10-15-Gooseneck-fan-from-Jansjö.markdown

 nice and tight and I can bend the lamp by pulling the fan as needed, without a hint of slack, or fear of breaking it off.
 I considered putting a wire mesh on both sides of the fan for safety at the cost of efficiency, but where is the fun in that?
 Make your own choice here, though.
-Otherwise, the motor is quiet, airflow is great, and I'll be testing it with my desoldering process soon!
+Otherwise, the fan is quiet, airflow is great, and I'll be testing it with my desoldering process soon!

 Even if you don't do it exactly as I did (completely understandable), I hope